double-o-3/COMP-3005-Final-Project/README.txt

 GitHub: https://github.com/double-o-3/COMP-3005-Final-Project
 Explanation Video: https://youtu.be/Wv84ngvxiMo

-Step 1: Download the source code from GitHub, and save it somewhere you can access..
+Step 1: Download the source code from GitHub, and save it somewhere you can access.

 Step 2: Open pgAdmin 4 and create a PostgreSQL database with the name "Health and Fitness Club".